abcxyz/github-metrics-aggregator/pipeline/comment/main-old.txt

 // See the License for the specific language governing permissions and
 // limitations under the License.

-// Package main contains a Beam data pipeline that will read commit data
+// Package main contains a Beam data pipeline that will read workflow event
-// from BigQuery, check each commits approval status, and write the approval
+// from BigQuery, comment on PRs with links to logs stored by leech, and
-// status back to BigQuery.
+// store status back to BigQuery. package main
-package main

 import (